 In 1988, I assisted Niels Nielsen in building a prototype of a helicopter model created for presentation to the United States military as a possible future design.
 Not only did we fabricate the helicopter from scratch but we incorporated the motorized rotors and lighting as well.
 Unfortunately, we worked in a small room with poor ventilation and used many materials such as Bondo, urethanes, and glues that emitted toxic fumes.
 To make matters worse, I managed to cut my finger in half with an X-acto blade, an accident that required a trip to the emergency room!
 That particular project illustrated a stark reminder of the occupational hazards involved in professional model-making.
 Our model was ultimately filmed by cinematographer Mehran Salamati, who used a motion control system against a blue screen to composite in front of a sky background.
 I never saw the completed film.

 In 1990, Introvision International hoped to get the special effects work for an upcoming blockbuster called Isobar, starring Sylvester Stallone.
 Most of the action in the Isobar script was to happen on a futuristic train, and I was hired as part of a small crew to fabricate the train in miniature for a proof-of-concept test film.
-Anton Tremblay designed the train and supervised the project.
+Anton Tremblay created blueprints of the train and supervised the project.
 My main involvement was to construct the locomotive.
 The main form was sculpted out of foam which was then used as a pattern over which sheet styrene was vacu-formed into shape.
 That method resulted in a nice hollow basic structure, which I then detailed with various styrene plastic parts.
 The model had working lights and it had to roll on specially designed rails; accordingly, we could not use any commercially available model railroad parts.
 The train was filmed and composited over footage of downtown Los Angeles using the "Introvision Process."
 Alas, Isobar never went into full production.
 This photo is a rare remnant of a movie that never really happened!

 The 1990, ABC television special Ralph S. Mouse required a "sports car" for the ending sequence.
 Although hired as a stop-motion animator, I jumped at the chance to also create the Laser XL7 Roadracer for the film.
 Being a hot rod and show car enthusiast, I wanted to deliver a bit more than a mere sports car.
 I used kit-bashing techniques to construct the vehicle.
 By chopping and combining at least four different 1/8 scale car kits, I was able to create a unique hot rod for the main character, Ralph S. Mouse.
 The hot rod featured functional steering, spring suspension, and working lights.
 Ralph cruised in style!